RadaeePDF-Jugaad/RadaeePDF-Xamarin/README.md

 GEAR.it and Radaee Studio distribute the plugin as-is for free.
 GEAR.it is the maintainer of the plug-in's project.

-If you, as user and developer need new features or fixes you shall submit them here on GitHub.
+If you, as user or developer need new features or fixes you shall submit them here on GitHub.

 ## Usage